 - ½ cup chocolate ganache to sandwich the cookies

 - Cream the butter and sugar together until light and fluffy.

 - Add the egg and vanilla extract and continue creaming.

 - In another bowl mix the flour, salt and baking powder.

-- Add the flour to the butter mixture and mix until a dough forms.
+- Add the flour to the butter mixture and mix until dough forms.

 - The dough should be soft a sticky.

-- Divide it in 2 parts and cover with the plastic rap.
+- Divide it into 2 parts and cover with the plastic wrap.